-As we follow a mastery approach, planning comes from the White Rose teaching blocks, alongside the Department for Education guidance 2020.
+As we follow a mastery approach, planning mostly comes from the White Rose teaching blocks, alongside the Department for Education guidance 2020 and The NCETM Ready to Progress materials.
 We ensure that all units are covered by the end of the academic year.
 Pupils have opportunities to demonstrate a deep, conceptual understanding of the topic and build on this over time.
 Mastery is a journey and long-term goal, achieved through exploration, clarification, practice and application over time.
 Staff and children understand that Maths is not about just being able to memorise key facts and procedures.
 Pupils should be able to select which mathematical approach is most effective and efficient in different scenarios.